 The following can be verified by direct differentiation:

-{\it Claim:} Fix $\alpha>0$ and $\beta>0$, and let $\psi(t)=t^{-\alpha/2}\exp(-t^{-1}\beta/2)$.
+\textit{Claim}: Fix $\alpha>0$ and $\beta>0$, and let $\psi (t)=t^{-\alpha /2}\exp(-t^{-1}\beta/2)$.
 Then $\psi$ is nondecreasing on the interval $[0,\beta/\alpha]$.

-The Claim shows that whenever $v \notin \mathcal E$, $f_t(v)$ decreases as $t$ decreases.
-This gives us the following bound for any $t\in(0,\varepsilon]$:
+The claim shows that whenever $v \notin\mathcal E$, $f_t(v)$ decreases as $t$ decreases.
+This gives us the following bound for any $t\in (0,\varepsilon]$:

-Therefore
+Therefore,

 By smoothness of $h$ outside $E_0$ and the fact that $h(Y_0)=1$, it is possible to choose $\varepsilon>0$ small enough that the set $\mathcal B\oplus\mathcal E$, which is a neighborhood of $Y_0$, is bounded away from $E_0$.
-With such an $\varepsilon$, the first term on the right side above is finite.
-The second term is also finite due to the local boundedness assumption~\eqref{eq:lbm2}.
-Setting $O=\pi(\mathcal B)$, which is again open in $D$, gives the statement of the lemma. \end{proof}
+With such an $\varepsilon$, the first term on the right-hand side above is finite.
+The second term is also finite due to the local boundedness assumption~(\ref{eqlbm2}).
+Setting $O=\pi (\mathcal B)$, which is again open in $D$, gives the statement of the lemma. \end{pf}

-The same orthogonal decomposition of $Y_t$ as in the proof of Lemma~\ref{L:lbm2s} gives the following unsurprising result.
+The same orthogonal decomposition of $Y_t$ as in the proof of Lemma~\ref{Llbm2s} gives the following unsurprising result.

-\begin{lemma} Consider a nonnegative measurable function $G:\mathbb E\to \mathbb R_+$.
+\begin{lemma} Consider a nonnegative measurable function $G\dvtx \mathbb E\to\mathbb R_+$.
 The equality

-holds $P$-a.s.~for all $t\ge 0$. \end{lemma}
+holds $P$-a.s.~for all $t\ge0$. \end{lemma}